Posted on 3 Comments

 These light cardio exercises are the most essential part of the warm-up.
 You should never start running at high intensity while the muscles are cold and stiff.
 Intensive training without this cardio part of the warm-up can endanger our muscles and expose us to unnecessary injuries.

-Walking and then easy running raises the body’s temperature and enhances the blood flow to the muscles, so they will be ready for the running.
+Walking and then easy running raise the body’s temperature and enhance the blood flow to the muscles, so they will be ready for running.

 Beginner runners can start walking and later on increase to a brisk pace and then jog.